Jadon-Jesse/exercise-2/README.md

 * `sens_announcements_latest.xlsx`: is the name of the expected output file

 ### Example outputs
-As an output your console app should spit out a microsoft excel file containing the necessary data in a presentable format.
+As an output your console app should spit out a Microsoft excel file containing the necessary data in a presentable format.
 Also, the column headers need to have a green background.
 See below image for example output file
 ![alt text](https://drive.google.com/uc?export=download&id=1QCP2yQOCr9KmuRVYXBKez4RS_phgaKiH)